KirinPoersti/GymBro/README.md

 ## 🛠 Installation

-Download the code of the branch "Version-without-CSRF" (6.20.2025)
+Download the code of the main branch
 - and extract it

 Install the `flask` library: